 Following a pilot in three care homes, launched in January 2020, RESTORE2 was rolled out to all care homes in Buckinghamshire.
 This was introduced in collaboration with Buckinghamshire Healthcare NHS Trust and Buckinghamshire CCG.
 Read the pilot project case study and watch a video from one of the care homes here.
 Training is now provided free of charge to all care homes in Bucks by Immedicare.

-RESTORE2 was rolled out by Frimley Integrated Care System in 2019.
+RESTORE2 was rolled out by the Frimley Health and Care Integrated Care System in 2019.

-Berkshire West care home support delivers online training and implementation support for RETSORE2 supporting training.
+Berkshire West care home support delivers online training and implementation support for RESTORE2.

 Oxford Health Care Home Support Service started a pilot RESTORE2 training programme in early 2021.
-Oxford Patient Safety Collaborative (part of Oxford AHSN), will now be working in collaboration with this team, by running online RESTORE2 training sessions.
+The Oxford Patient Safety Collaborative is working with this team to run online RESTORE2 training sessions.

-Our online training courses online training courses are free of charge.
-They are open to any carers working in care homes in Berkshire, Buckinghamshire , Milton Keynes and Oxfordshire.
+Our online training courses are free of charge.
+They are open to any carers working in care homes in Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire.

 There any many RESTORE2 Resources to help with local training and rollout.
 These include these short videos describing how to take vital signs measurements from residents (e.g. blood pressure and oxygen saturation), and how to spot the signs of deterioration and prevent the spread of infection.

 Most information can be found in this RESTORE2 Rollout Handbook.